Human Body Facts

 One of the most recognizable features of an Iguanodon is their thumb spike.

-Paleontologists theorize that the thumb spike might have been used to defend itself against predators or other Iguanodons.
+Paleontologists theorize that the thumb spike might have been used to defend itself against predators and other Iguanodons.
 However, it’s possible it was also used to break open fruits and seeds.

 While it’s common to see pictures of Iguanodon in herds, there hasn’t been any definitive proof that Iguanodons herded together in groups.